Opinion | Why so sour, Justice Alito? Your side in the Supreme Court is winning.

 For Alito, the pandemic response illuminates the unfortunate “dominance of lawmaking by executive fiat rather than legislation,” in particular the emergence of a powerful administrative state.
 “Every year, administrative agencies acting under broad delegations of authority churn out huge volumes of regulations that dwarfs the statutes enacted by the people’s elected representatives,” he complained.
 “And what have we seen in the pandemic?
 Sweeping restrictions imposed, for the most part, under statutes that confer enormous executive discretion.”

-To which I say: thank goodness.
+To which I say: Thank goodness.
 As Alito himself acknowledges, “broad wording may be appropriate in statutes designed to address a wide range of emergencies, the nature of which may be hard to anticipate.”
 And where he is taken aback by what he describes as “the movement toward rule by experts,” I think most of us, watching the flailing pandemic response and the alarming current trajectory, are grateful for such expertise, not fearful of it.
 We need more Faucis, more empowered, not fewer.

 Alito also perceives, as part of the pandemic response, a disturbing disregard for religious liberty.
 “It pains me to say this, but in certain quarters, religious liberty is fast becoming a disfavored right,” he said.